 Paul and Cassie have made their home among the indigenous people groups of Siberia since 2006.
 They long to see many churches planted through their work in discipleship and translation.

 The Evenki of Northern China, although having left their reindeer culture behind 270 years ago, still feel a deep connection with their reindeer-herding relatives.
-The Evenki stage a spectacular dance and musical performance every summer that is intended to bring attention to the plight of the reindeer herders, both in China and in Siberia.
+The Evenki stage a spectacular dance and musical performance every summer to bring attention to the plight of the reindeer herders, both in China and in Siberia.

 The taiga forest is so vast and dense that it is impractical to fight fires unless they come too close to a settlement.
 The locals watch nervously as they hope the fire will not come closer to their isolated village.